What is Performance Management?

 1. Interactions are often performance based:

-2. Progress of employees is the aim:
+2. The progress of employees is the aim:

 All companies should always try for the progress of their employees; as the workers join a company to achieve development in their field of work and it is the duty of the organisation to guide the employees and assist them in achieving efficiency and competence.
 This is done best when there is performance management in a company; when it is followed properly all the inefficiencies of the workers can be observed and rectified through suitable measures.
 Thus performance management is a significant part of successful company planning.